terraref/data-paper/metadata/experiments.md

 * no irrigation Aug 15-30 in Cols 1, 2, 3, 4, 9, 10, and 11

+ Treatments:  * *MAC Season 4: BAP water-deficit stress Aug 15-30*: Between Aug 15-30, experimental plots in Cols 2, 3, 4, 9, 10, 11 and border plots in Col 1 were established as water-deficit blocks with no irrigation (by capping drip lines).
+* *MAC Season 4: BAP water-deficit stress Aug 1-14*: Between Aug 1-14, experimental plots in Cols 5, 6, 7, 8, 12, 13, 14, 15 and border plots in Col 16 were established as water-deficit blocks with no irrigation (by capping drip lines).

 ####  MAC Season 6

  * Start: 2018-04-20
  * End: 2018-08-02

+ Treatment:

  Biomass Association Panel (BAP), 336 accessions in 2 replicates (constrained by 2 height blocks) in ranges 4-51.
 Ranges 3 and 52 planted primarily as uniform sections of SP1615 plus check plots for observation.
 The Biomass Association Panel is described by Brenton, ZW et al. 2016.
 A genomic resource for the development, improvement, and exploitation of sorghum for bioenergy.
 Genetics 204: 21-33.